DanielePalaia/object-storage-service/README.md

 ### 📈 Observability

 - Integrate **Prometheus** metrics (like number of requests validated or failed).
 A new /metrics endpoint will be needed together with the integration of the Prometheus API.
-- Add **OpenTelemetry** tracing for request flows
+- Add **OpenTelemetry** tracing for request flows always more requested by customers and Open source community

 ### ⚙️ Scalability

-- Container orchestration with **Kubernetes** / improving datastore to be fully stateless
+- Container orchestration with **Kubernetes** / improving datastore to be fully stateless.
+Deployment can be automated by a github action or using gitops tools (ex.
+ArgoCD)

 ## Use of AI Tools